vmware-tanzu-labs/cf-mgmt/README.md

 - deletes orgs NOT specified in orgs.yml.
 This is recursive for underlaying spaces and apps.
 - Will NOT delete orgs which are `protected_orgs` in orgs.yml
 - specifying `--peek` will show you which orgs would be deleted, without actually deleting them.

+#### create-org-private-domains
+- creates an private domains for a given org based on `private-domains` configured in orgConfig.yml
+- Will delete any private domains not in `private-domains` for a given org if `enable-remove-private-domains` is set to true

 #### update-org-quotas
 - updates org quotas specified in orgConfig.yml